theogravity/node-cache-manager-memory-store/README.md

 # node-cache-manager-memory-store

+Note: `node-cache-manager` already has a built-in memory store as a default when no stores are used.

 Simple in-memory store for [node-cache-manager](https://github.com/BryanDonovan/node-cache-manager).
 Mainly used for unit testing purposes.

 Does not do anything special other than maintain an in-memory object, getting and setting values to it.